 - Rather use an extension cable, than accepting a sub-optimal location.

-When the Cloud Connector is connected through the cellular modem, we recommend reviewing the connection after some time.
+When a Cloud Connector that supports cellular is connected through the built-in cellular modem, we recommend reviewing the connection after some time.
 DT Studio provides historical data on the Cloud Connector cellular connectivity.

-If high-quality ethernet access to the internet is available, the Cloud Connector would benefit from being connected via this vs. the built-in cellular modem.
+If high-quality Ethernet access to the internet is available, the Cloud Connector would benefit from being connected via this vs. the built-in cellular modem (if available).

 - Cellular modem latency is generally higher than land-based cable access.

 - Cellular signal strength is an additional factor that can influence the robustness

 - The Cloud Connector will fall back to cellular if the Ethernet provided drops

 Please make sure that DHCP is activated on the Ethernet network; the Cloud Connector will ask for an IP address automatically when connected.